SimplexDevelopment/FreedomNetworkSuite/README.md

 This proof-of-concept also uses the following libraries:
  - [Aikar's ACF] for command handling
- - [ProjectReactor] for subscribing to SQL database streams
  - [Google GSON] for Json interpretation
  - [Jetbrains Annotations] for additional compiler annotations
  - [Lombok] for boilerplate generation